2012 – Signed contract in June and opened corporately owned centre in Bologna

 What has been your proudest achievement so far?

 I love seeing people happy and I love to see children learning and achieving!
-I am also very proud at how quickly we are expanding – we will have over 30 centres in Italy by the end of this year and I hope to expand that to 50 by September 2017.
+I am also very proud at how quickly we are expanding – We’ve just reached 50 schools in September 2017!

 What has been a key factor in your success?